PhilemonPhilippin/PhilemonPhilippin.github.io/README.md

 ## What is there on this portfolio ?

-This GitHub page is currently being used to display my CV, a small front end project (free meal) as well as a short course on binary, hexadecimal and decimal which I wrote myself in a few hours.
+This GitHub page is currently being used to display my CV and a small front end project (free meal).

 ## Free meal